 There are a few other books that may be worth your time, especially as supplements to those above.

-A Difficult Academic Textbook: Bosnian, Croatian, Serbian, a Textbook: With Exercises and Basic Grammar (Ronelle Alexander and Ellen Elias-Bursac)
+A Quality Academic Textbook: Bosnian, Croatian, Serbian, a Textbook: With Exercises and Basic Grammar (Ronelle Alexander and Ellen Elias-Bursac)

 The classroomy Bosnian, Croatian, Serbian, a Textbook is similar to the Complete Serbian and Complete Croatian books recommended at the top, in that it provides dialogues, basic grammar explanations, and practice exercises.
 However, it is designed for college or adult learners, and they would have to have a pretty solid previous understanding of language learning and grammatical terms in order to follow many of the explanations.
 Even then, the abrupt, acerbic tone is not exactly welcoming you into the language.